More About UPC

 The Great Hall

-Future Renovation Phases
+Additional Renovation Phases

 As stewards of a wonderful building located in a growing student and downtown community, we have a responsibility to keep our facility fresh and updated.
 At the same time, it is important to anticipate the needs of our community, and to make an investment on behalf of those who will come after us.
 Our future is bright, and more renovation phases will lead us to a completed Master Plan as we obey God’s current calling for us!